acoadou/alpaca-cpp/README.md

 ## Rate limiting and error handling

+All non-success responses raise `alpaca::ApiException` or one of its more specific subclasses.
+The hierarchy allows callers to handle failures with additional precision:

+* `alpaca::AuthenticationException` – Invalid or missing credentials.
+* `alpaca::PermissionException` – Authenticated but lacking the required scopes.
+* `alpaca::NotFoundException` – Requested resource does not exist.
+* `alpaca::RateLimitException` – Too many requests were issued; examine
+  `retry_after()` when present.
+* `alpaca::ValidationException` – The request payload failed validation.
+* `alpaca::ClientException` – Other 4xx errors that are not covered above.
+* `alpaca::ServerException` – 5xx server side failures.

-All non-success responses raise `alpaca::ApiException`.
-In addition to the HTTP status code and message, the exception now exposes the raw response headers via `headers()` and parses numeric `Retry-After` hints into `std::optional<std::chrono::seconds>` through `retry_after()`.
+All of these derive from `alpaca::ApiException`, which still exposes the raw response headers via `headers()` and parses numeric `Retry-After` hints into `std::optional<std::chrono::seconds>` through `retry_after()`.
 When you receive `429` or `503` responses you can inspect the optional delay to drive a backoff strategy: